COVID-19 (March 2021 Reopening)

 Public Health England has published guidance that explains what you should do if the NHS Test and Trace service notifies you that you are a contact of a person who has tested positive for coronavirus and you do not live with that person.

 Our privacy notice can be found here.

-- The government has confirmed that all students should now be in the academy from September and normal attendance procedures will be followed.
+- The government has confirmed that all students should now be in the academy from the week beginning 8 March 2021 and normal attendance procedures will be followed.

 - If your child is absent from the academy for whatever reason, please ring reception by 9.30 and let us know the details.

 - If your child has Covid 19 symptoms, please do not send them to the academy, book in a test and let us know the outcome as soon as possible